 - Water pollution has worsened in many rivers in Latin America, Africa, and Asia since the 1990s.

-- The World Bank has demonstrated how water pollution is a great threat to both human lives and economic prosperity and warns that we are risk of producing 70 per cent more waste by 2050.
+- The World Bank has demonstrated how water pollution is a great threat to both human lives and economic prosperity and warns that we are at risk of producing 70 per cent more waste by 2050.

 6. Ecosystems are under threat